 A group can include children with a range of physical and cognitive abilities and learning styles, food allergies, and other sensitivities or limitations.
 Adapt activities or use alternate activities to ensure that every session is inclusive of all participants.
 In World of Wonder, some activities suggest specific adaptations under the heading "Including All Participants."
 Feel free to devise your own adaptations to meet any special needs you perceive.
 As the leader, you will know best how to provide a fully inclusive learning experience for the group.

 As you plan your World of Wonder sessions, be aware of activities that might pose difficulties for children who are differently abled.
 All spaces, indoor and outdoor, should be accessible to everyone in the group.
 Check the width of doorways and aisles, the height of tables, and the terrain of outdoor landscapes.
 Find out about participants' medical conditions and allergies, particularly to food, and make appropriate adaptations.
 Let your understanding of the different learning styles in the group guide your selection of activities for each session.

-A helpful resource book for inclusion in a religious education setting is Welcoming Children with Special Needs: A Guidebook for Faith Communities by Sally Patton (Boston: Unitarian Universalist Association, 2004).
-Patton explains how working to integrate all participants helps us practice our own faith:
+A helpful resource book for inclusion in a religious education setting is Welcoming Children with Special Needs : A Guidebook for Faith Communities by Sally Patton (Boston: Unitarian Universalist Association, 2004), available as a PDF file on the UUA website.
+Patton shows how working to integrate all participants helps us practice our own faith:

 Ministering to children with differences helps us be more creative in our ministry to all children and reaffirm our beliefs.
 Lessons of compassion, caring, and acceptance benefit us all, young and old alike...We deepen our faith when we embrace and fight for the vision of an inclusive community.